 That’s when Paige had her first idea of the day.

-Across town, Lucy Chen was also staring at water, but she was counting bottles instead of waves.
+Across town, Lucy Chen was also staring at water, bottles of water.
 Her summer lemonade stand had made her the unofficial “drink expert” of Riverside Avenue, and now she watched volunteers struggling to organize the hundreds of water bottles arriving at the high school gym.

 Meanwhile, in the parking lot, Marco Torres helped his parents maneuver their food truck, “Torres Tacos,” through the emergency vehicles.
 The truck had been parked on high ground when the flood hit, one of the few pieces of luck they’d had.

-“Mamรก, I can help sort the food donations,” Marco said, spotting more delivery trucks arriving.
-“That way, you and Papรก can focus on cooking.”
+“Mamá, I can help sort the food donations,” Marco said, spotting more delivery trucks arriving.
+“That way, you and Papá can focus on cooking.”

 His mother smiled, already tying on her apron.
 “Mi amor, that would help so much.
 Just remember what I taught you about checking expiration dates.”